 Expanding the current farm footprint would involve taking over existing park space such as the spray park.
 Park space in New Westminster is valuable and taking away existing, highly-utilized space for a farm that is in operation for only three months of the year would not be efficient use of park space.
 The proposed design concepts illustrate ideas to remove the existing chain-link fence (i.e. no longer required to keep the animals safe) and creating improved, usable edges that integrate well with other existing park amenities.
 For example, a small hill and perimeter seating help define the space while providing opportunities to sit, socialize and enjoy viewing the activity within the park.

 Where did the animals go?

 Each season, the farm animals were loaned to us by Aldor Acres Family Farm located in Langley, BC.
 We encourage everyone to visit this family-owned farm that offers hands-on farming education and animal experiences.

 It seems the decision to not bring back the animals has already been made.
 If so, what is the purpose of this engagement?
 What can the community provide input on?

 Yes, the recommendation to move away from a traditional petting farm use and no longer keeping livestock in the park was supported by Council in 2021.
 While that part of the decision has been made, a conversation with the community on how the space will be used in the future is now underway..

 In Phase 1 of engagement, the City was looking for suggestions and ideas from community members on NEW activities and programming for this unique space in Queen’s Park.
 Based on that feedback, two proposed design concepts (Habitat and Grow) have been developed for the future of the former farm space.
 The City is now seeking feedback from the community on which elements within each of the two options they would most like to see implemented in Queen’s Park.

 What’s going to happen with the space moving forward?

 Yes.
-Please share your ideas in the forum, or send us an email!
+Please send us an email!